EmmaLammE/Sherlock_examples/README.md

 srun -c 2 --mem=32GB --pty --partition=serc --time=01:00:00 bash
 ```

-The above command requires a 1 hour interative session with 2 CPUs, 32 GB memories on serc partition.
+The above command requires a pseudo terminal that runs bash, and 1 hour session with 2 CPUs, 32 GB memories on serc partition.

 The you can run the codes directly in the console.
 For example,
 ```